 - First of all you must be stubborn as the guy in the story.
 Go against everybody if you feel that it’s the right thing to do.

 - Being persistent is sometimes no more than having discipline.
 If you make yourself disciplined enough and hold on to whatever routine that you put together, it’s just a matter of time as I said.
 Having discipline in a way helps you go through those moments when your stubbornness takes a hit.

 - In order for you to be persistent you must first be determined.
 Know what you would like the outcome to look like.
 Envision it on daily basis, picture yourself reaching it, enjoying the fruits of your work and persistence.

 - Believe in your goal, all the time, every time.
 Because if you don’t, it’s less than likely that you will invest yourself and keep going when things like doubt in yourself, or doubt in your goal take place.
 Let others to question your goal, but you should know better than that.
-If you find it difficult sometimes (as many of us do), just empower yourself by listening to some motivational speakers, have a conversation with a friend that supports you, read some inspirational quotes, or just strengthen your determination and faith in yourself whatever way you find suiting for you.
+If you find it difficult sometimes (as many of us do), just empower yourself by listening to some motivational speakers, have a conversation with a friend that supports you, read some famous success quotes, or just strengthen your determination and faith in yourself whatever way you find suiting for you.

 Do not let other people’s opinion to become your reality.

 Being persistent, you are being taken more seriously not only in the eyes of others, but also in front of your own eyes.
 Once you put faith in yourself, it’s not long before others start to see that, and also give you more credit.
 Being persistent, you succeed eventually, and then start to inspire people and by your actions convince them to have a go on their dreams too.

 Here’s the most important point here: Find a compelling reason to succeed that is more than just the money and you energize your mind for success.
 Make yourself to have a reason so great for succeeding, that there will be no other option but being persistent.